What Is Cervical Spondylitis?

 Cervical spondylitis is also known as arthritis of the neck, degenerative osteoarthritis, or cervical osteoarthritis.

 The cervical spine starts at the base of the skull bone.
-Cervical spine (neck) consists of seven vertebrae (bones).
+The cervical spine (neck) consists of seven vertebrae (bones).
 Intervertebral discs separate these vertebrae.
 Intervertebral discs contain a gel-like substance which functions as a cushion between the vertebrae.
 Various muscles and ligaments are attached to the vertebrae that help in the smooth movement of vertebrae.

 Nerves from the spinal cord pass through the vertebrae and reach your shoulders, neck, arms, and upper chest.
 Cervical spine stabilizes the neck and allows the smooth movements of your neck from side-to-side, forwards, and backward.
 The function of the cervical spine is like a shock absorber, and it helps in maintaining body posture.
 Over a period, as your age advances, this natural shock absorber starts to degenerate.